 Yes.
 You can either schedule your initial appointment either online or by phone.
 We offer scheduling for initial appointments up to seven days in advance for currently enrolled students.
 Our online scheduling appointments are available Monday through Friday at 1 p.m., 2 p.m. and 3 p.m.
 If these times do not work for your schedule, please feel free to call the Counseling Center at 217-333-3704.
 We also offer appointments on a same-day basis, so if all our pre-scheduled appointments are filled, there may be other options.

 Do you have evening or weekend hours?

-Beginning in early Fall 2021, we plan to resume extended hours on Wednesdays and Thursdays.
+We offer extended hours on Wednesdays and Thursdays.
 We will be open until 7 p.m. those days.